vjcitn/biocXqtl/docs/reference/index.md

 -   `maf()` : simple function for MAF calculation
 -   `viz_stats()` : produce a plotly display of statistics of xQTL association
+-   `zs4manyYs()` : use procedure tailored to multiple responses for a fixed design matrix

 </div>